GreptimeTeam/docs/docs/en/v0.4/user-guide/clients/vector.md

 # Vector

 [Vector](https://vector.dev/) is a high-performance observability data pipeline that puts organizations in control of their observability data.
+Our integration page on vector is [here](https://vector.dev/docs/reference/configuration/sinks/greptimedb/).

 ## Integration